athenkosimagada/careerhive.server/README.md

 ## Usage

-[Provide clear and concise instructions on how to use your application.
-Include examples and screenshots if helpful.
-For example:]

-1. Register an account.
-2. Browse job postings.
-3. Post a new job opportunity.
-4. Search for jobs based on keywords, location, etc.

-## Contributing

-Contributions are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## API Usage

 The CareerHive API is intended for non-commercial use.
-For commercial licensing inquiries, please contact Athenkosi Magada at [Your Email Address].

 For local development, you'll need to configure user secrets.
 Navigate to the `careerhive.api` project root and run the following commands, **replacing the placeholder values with your actual secrets**: